 Gettysburg National Military Park maintains a library of books and manuscripts relative to the American Civil War, the Gettysburg Campaign, dedication of the Soldiers' National Cemetery, and the development, interpretation, and administration of Gettysburg National Military Park.
 Library holdings include books, bound volumes, vertical files, manuscripts, limited photographs, maps, microfilm and audio-visual materials.
 Within our collection are a number of rare first edition regimental histories, campaign studies, and memoirs.

-The library is open for public research by appointment only and appointments must be made at least twenty four hours in advance.
-Researchers are required to sign in when they use the facility.
+The Library Reading Room is open for public research by appointment only except for days listed below.
+Appointments should be made at least twenty four hours in advance.
+Researchers are required to sign in when visiting the facility.
 Laptop computers, digital cameras, notebook paper, and pencils are welcome but personal files and paper collections are not allowed without pre-arrangement with library staff.
-Access to the stacks, vertical files, and rare books is through the assistance of library staff only.
-Photocopies of materials will depend on the original's condition and any copyright restrictions.
-Requests for information about library collections can be made by mail or phone.
+The reading room has a copy machine for the use of researchers that also has scanning capability.
+To reduce paper usage, we recommend that researchers bring a jump drive with them to save copies as pdf files on their individual drives.

 Gettysburg National Military Park

 Phone: (717) 338-4424 (Monday through Friday, 8 a.m. to 4:30 p.m.
 EST)

 DATES THE LIBRARY IS NOT AVAILABLE FOR RESEARCH

 The Library and Research Center is closed on Federal holidays and weekends.
 The library will not be available for appointments on these dates in 2020*: